 A pinkish liquid on top of the starter

-Remove it with a spoon and feed the starter to see if it’s can be revived.
+Remove it with a spoon and feed the starter to see if it’s still alive.

 Mold on top of your starter that was left in the fridge for too long

 Remove the mold and the top layer of the starter and put the starter in a clean jar.
-When the surface looks clean, add all-purpose flour, water and stir vigorously.
+When the surface looks clean, add flour and water and stir.
 Let it sit for a day and see if the starter wakes up and looks okay.

 A clear liquid forms on the top of the starter in the fridge.

 This is most often alcohol released by the yeast.
-If the starter is used often, stir the alcohol into the starter.
-If you starter has not been fed for a while, pour the liquid out.
+Just pour the liquid out and feed the starter. the alcohol into the starter.